For those who wear Stoic armor against the world of Absurd,

 Glossary of terms

-2. This refers to what Camus calls the absurd - the confrontation between the human desire for meaning, unity, and clarity, and the indifferent, silent universe that offers none.
+3. Camus’ formulation of the absurd: the clash between humanity’s longing for meaning and the universe’s indifference.
 It is not a logical contradiction, but an existential tension to be endured, not resolved.
 Camus notably critiqued Sartre’s existentialism for attempting to overcome the absurd by positing self-made meaning, a move he viewed as a form of philosophical betrayal.
-See Camus, A. (1942).
-The Myth of Sisyphus

 15. Greek for “excellence” or “virtue,” it denotes the highest human potential through rational and moral action.